yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 - Creation and/or release of position statements
 - Host Carpentries-branded events
 - Any modifications of The Carpentries logos (refer to the [Carpentries Logo Usage Policy](https://docs.carpentries.org/topic_folders/communications/resources/logos.html))
-- Launch an own fundraising campaign
+- Launch a fundraising campaign

 Note that the above list is not exhaustive.
 In the case of any ambiguity, committees should consult the Core Team (in the first instance) or the
 Executive Council to clarify if things they plan to do require approval.